Experts urge pregnant women, new mothers to get vaccinated against COVID-19 - NewsBreak

 "Only 32% of pregnant women have been fully vaccinated before or during their pregnancy," said March of Dimes Senior Vice President and Deputy Medical Officer Dr. Zsakeba Henderson.

-"There is growing evidence to reassure them that these vaccines are safe," she said, "but not only safe, they are effective and that the complications that moms can experience from COVID-19 infection are absolutely preventable."
+"There is growing evidence to reassure them that these vaccines are safe, but not only safe," she said, "they are effective and that the complications that moms can experience from COVID 19 infection are absolutely preventable."

 Henderson urged pregnant and lactating women to get vaccinated against COVID-19, adding pregnant women infected with coronavirus are 15 times more likely to die, 14 times more likely to need intubation, and 22 times more likely to have pre-term births than those who are not infected.